cosmos/ledger-cosmos/UISPEC.md

 LINE3:               mount":5}], "gas":10000}     [the next 256 bytes of the value]
 ```

-We'll use term 'Value Chunk Preview' to describe being in this mode.
+We'll use term: 'Value Chunk Preview' to describe this mode.

 #### Interface:
 ##### Left click